 “Heaven and earth shall pass away.”

-As God spoke heaven and earth into existence in the beginning, so He will bring into existence “new heavens and a new earth”.
-Satan rebelled against God and defiled not only this earth but also this heaven, the very sanctuary of God; consequently, both are to be destroyed.
-The apostle Peter gave the following description of how this will take place: “The day of the Lord will come as a thief in the night, in the which the heavens shall pass away with a great noise, and the elements shall melt with a fervent heat.
-The earth also and the works that are in it shall be burned up” (2Pet.
+Just as God spoke heaven and earth into existence in the beginning, so He will bring into existence “new heavens and a new earth”.
+Satan rebelled against God and defiled not only this earth but also the present heaven; consequently, both are to be destroyed.
+The apostle Peter gave the following description of how this will take place: “The day of the Lord will come like a thief in the night, in which the heavens will pass away with a roar, and the elements, consumed with burning heat, will be destroyed, and the earth, and the works that are in it will be burned up” (2Pet.
 3:10).

-The children of God will inherit the real “land of promise”, not the earthly land of Canaan, but that "new earth" for which Abraham kept looking, and for which all faithful followers of Christ still look.
+The children of God will inherit the real “land of promise”, not the earthly land of Canaan, but the new earth for which Abraham was looking, and for which all true children of Abraham still look.

-This present earth was made for man, and this heaven was made for God, as David said: “The heaven, even the heavens, is the Lord’s, but the earth He has given to the children of men" (Ps.
+This present earth was made for man, and this heaven was made for God, as David said: “The heaven of heaven is the Lord’s, but the earth, He has given to the sons of man” (Ps.
 115:16).
 Just so, the new earth will be for man; specifically, for those redeemed by Christ.
 They will live forever on the new earth after reigning with Christ a thousand years on this old one, during which time the “marriage supper” takes place and the saints, with Christ, judge the wicked.
-At the end of the thousand years, the wicked will receive this sentence from the mouth of the Lord: "Depart from me, you cursed, into everlasting fire prepared for the devil and his angels.”
-And then, the saints will be given that new earth and enjoy eternal peace.
+At the end of the thousand years, the wicked will receive this sentence from the mouth of the Lord: “Go away from me, you cursed, into the eternal flame that is prepared for the Accuser and his angels.”
+And then, the saints will be given that new earth and will enjoy eternal peace.

-Peter gives us this warning concerning the promise of which we speak: “The Lord is not slack concerning his promise, as some men count slackness, but is longsuffering toward us, not willing that any should perish, but that all should come to repentance.
-But the day of the Lord will come as a thief in the night, in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are in it shall be burned up.
-Seeing then that all these things shall be dissolved, what manner of persons ought you to be in all holy conduct and godliness, looking for and hastening the day of God, wherein the heavens, being on fire, shall melt with fervent heat?
-Nevertheless, we, according to his promise, look for new heavens and a new earth, wherein dwells righteousness" (2Pet.
+Peter gives us this warning concerning the promise of which we speak: “The Lord of the promise does not delay, as some think of delay, but waits patiently for us, not wanting any to perish, but for all to come to repentance.
+But the day of the Lord will come like a thief in the night, in which the heavens will pass away with a roar, and the elements, consumed with burning heat, will be destroyed, and the earth and the works that are in it will be burned up.
+So then, seeing that all these things are to be destroyed, what kind of people ought you to be in all holy conduct and godliness, looking for and hastening the coming of the day of God, in which the heavens, being on fire, will be destroyed, and the elements, consumed with heat, will be dissolved?
+But we, according to His promise, look for new heavens and a new earth in which righteousness dwells” (2Pet.
 3:9–13).

-By referring to heaven as the future home of the redeemed, many unwittingly contradict this great promise of God to Abraham, Isaac, and Jacob, the same promise Jesus affirmed when he said to his disciples, "Blessed are the meek, for they shall inherit the earth” (Mt.
+By referring to heaven as the future home of the redeemed, many unwittingly contradict this great promise of God to Abraham, for we are not promised the new heaven but the new earth for our eternal home.
+Jesus affirmed this when he said, “Blessed are the meek, for they shall inherit the earth” (Mt.
 5:5).

-In a vision, John saw the fulfillment of God’s promise of a new earth, giving us the following narrative, "I saw a new heaven and a new earth, for the first heaven and the first earth were passed away” (Rev. 21:1).
-David showed his confidence in the promise of inheriting the new earth by counseling us to "Wait on the Lord and keep His way, and He will exalt you to inherit the land.
-When the wicked are cut off, you will see it" (Ps.
+In a vision, John saw the fulfillment of God’s promise of a new earth, and he wrote, “I saw a new heaven and a new earth, for the first heaven and the first earth had passed away” (Rev. 21:1).
+David showed his confidence in God’s promise of a new earth when he counseled us to “wait on the Lord, and keep His way, and He will exalt you to inherit the earth.
+When the wicked are cut off, you will see” (Ps.
 37:34).

-Solomon once said that "the blessing of the Lord, it makes rich, and He adds no sorrow with it” (Prov.
+Solomon once said, “The blessing of the Lord, it makes rich, and He adds no sorrow with it” (Prov.
 10:22).
-What is the blessing of the Lord?
+What is this “blessing of the Lord”?
 Saints of a previous generation, with good reason, frequently referred to the baptism of the holy Spirit as “the Blessing”.
-With this in mind, let us read this scripture from Psalm 37:22: “For such as be blessed of him shall inherit the earth, and they that be cursed of him shall be cut off.”
+With this in mind, let us read this scripture from Psalm 37:22: “For those blessed by Him will inherit the land, but those cursed by Him will be cut off.”

-Now, my dear reader, have you received the Blessing of the Spirit?
-If so, Isaiah gives you these encouraging words: “Lift up your eyes to the heavens, and look upon the earth beneath, for the heavens shall vanish away like smoke, and the earth shall wax old like a garment, and those who dwell in it shall die in like manner, but my salvation shall be for ever, and my righteousness shall not be abolished.”
+Now, my dear Reader, have you received “the Blessing”?
+If so, Isaiah offers you these encouraging words: “Lift up your eyes to the heavens, and look upon the earth beneath: for the heavens shall vanish away like smoke, and the earth shall wax old like a garment, and they that dwell therein shall die in like manner: but my salvation shall be forever, and my righteousness shall not be abolished.”

-“The wicked," we are told by wise king Solomon, "shall not inherit the earth” (Prov.
+“The wicked”, Solomon said, “will not inherit the earth” (Prov.
 10:30).
-And from the pen of Solomon's father, David, we receive this testimony concerning the fate of the wicked, "But the wicked shall perish, and the enemies of the Lord shall be as the fat of lambs.
-Into smoke they shall consume away" (Ps.
+And David added this warning concerning the fate of the wicked, “The wicked will perish, and the enemies of the Lord, like the splendor of pastures, will vanish; they will vanish in smoke” (Ps.
 37:20).
 Yes, children of God, after the destruction of the wicked and of this present heaven and earth, the new earth will be given to God’s faithful children for an everlasting inheritance.
-And there, thank God, they will never be misunderstood or persecuted again.
+And there, thanks be to God, they will never again be misunderstood or persecuted.

-Jesus said, “In my Father’s house are many mansions" (Jn.
+Jesus said, “In my Father’s home are many rooms” (Jn.
 14:2).
-Later, Paul spoke of these "mansions", saying, "We know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens” (2Cor.
+Later, Paul described those “rooms” like this: “We know that if our earthly home, a tent, be taken down, we have a building from God, a house not made by hand, eternal in the heavens” (2Cor.
 5:1).
-These heavenly "houses" are the glorified bodies which the faithful will receive “in the twinkling of an eye” when Jesus returns for them.
-Speaking of this event, Paul wrote that Jesus "will transform our lowly body into the likeness of his glorious body” (Phip.
+These heavenly “rooms” are the glorified bodies which obedient children of God will receive “in the twinkling of an eye” when Jesus returns.
+Speaking of this event, Paul wrote that Jesus will “transform our lowly body into the likeness of his glorious body” (Phip.
 3:21).
-My friend, these mansions, the glorified bodies Jesus will give us, will never grow old, sicken, or die.
-They are eternal, and we will live in them on an eternal, new earth.
+My friend, the glorified bodies Jesus will give us will never grow old, or sicken, or die.
+They are eternal, and we will live in them on an eternal new earth.

-On the new earth there will be no wickedness or natural disasters to cause fear or destruction.
+On that new earth, there will be no wickedness or natural disasters to trouble us.
 When God destroys sin and death, “He will make an utter end.
-Affliction shall not rise up the second time” (Nah.
+Trouble will not rise up a second time” (Nah.
 1:9).
 Thank God, we will have new homes (new bodies) that neither sickness, nor sorrow, nor death can ever touch.
-As Isaiah tells us, “God will wipe away tears from off all faces.
-And He will take the rebuke of His people away from all the earth, for the Lord has spoken it.
-And it will be said in that day, 'Lo!
-This is our God; we have waited for Him'" (Isa.
+As Isaiah tells us, “God will wipe away tears from all faces, and He will take away the reproach of His people from the whole earth, for the Lord has spoken.
+And it will be said in that day, ‘Behold! this is our God!
+We have waited for Him!’ ” (Isa.
 25:8–9).

-My friend, if you are as yet unprepared to meet God in peace, don’t hesitate to turn to Him now while He is speaking to you.
-Let the salvation of your soul dwarf all other interests in this life, for if you are not given a part on the new earth, you will be given a part with the damned and be cast away "into everlasting fire, prepared for the devil and his angels.”
-Judgment is coming, and God has forewarned us that the new earth is prepared only for those who are faithful to Christ Jesus.
-My prayer is that we all will be faithful and that we will meet someday in that beautiful “city which has foundations, whose architect and builder is God.”
+My friend, if you are unprepared to meet God in peace, don’t hesitate to turn to Him now while He is speaking to you.
+Let the salvation of your soul dwarf all other interests in this life, for if you are not given a part on the new earth, you will be given a part with the damned and be cast “into the eternal flame that is prepared for the Accuser and his angels.”
+Judgment is coming, and God has forewarned us that the new earth is prepared only for those who are faithful to His Son, Jesus Christ.
+My prayer is that we will all be faithful and that we will meet someday in that beautiful “city which has foundations, whose architect and builder is God.”